InvadingOctopus/octopuskit/Documentation/Usage Guide.md

 2. Your `AppDelegate` class must inherit from `OctopusAppDelegate`.
 It needs to implement (override) only one method: `applicationWillLaunchOctopusKit()`, where it must initialize the shared `OctopusKit` singleton instance by calling:

     ```swift
-    OctopusKit(appName: "YourGame", gameController: YourGameController())
+    OctopusKit(appName: "YourGame", gameCoordinator: YourGameCoordinator())
     ```

-    > "Game controller" refers to a "controller" in the Model-View-Controller sense here, not a gamepad or joystick, and must be a subclass of `OctopusGameController`.
+    > The game coordinator is a "controller" in the Model-View-Controller sense (not a controller as in gamepad or joystick) and must be a subclass of `OctopusGameCoordinator`.
     >
-    > If your game does not need to share any complex logic or data across multiple scenes, you can simply call `OctopusGameController(states:initialStateClass:)` instead of creating a subclass.
+    > If your game does not need to share any complex logic or data across multiple scenes, you can simply call `OctopusGameCoordinator(states:initialStateClass:)` instead of creating a subclass.

-3. The game controller must have at least one state that is associated with a scene, so your project must have custom classes that inherit from `OctopusGameState` and `OctopusScene`.
+3. The game coordinator must have at least one state that is associated with a scene, so your project must have custom classes that inherit from `OctopusGameState` and `OctopusScene`.

     > For an explanation of these classes, see [Control Flow & Object Hierarchy.](#control-flow--object-hierarchy)